 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” –Aristotle

-Brian A. Burt, Ph.D., is Assistant Professor of Higher Education in the School of Education at Iowa State University and a National Academy of Education/Spencer Postdoctoral Fellow.
+Brian A. Burt, Ph.D., is Assistant Professor of Higher Education in the School of Education at Iowa State University, National Academy of Education/Spencer Postdoctoral Fellow (2016-2017), and National Science Foundation Early CAREER Award recipient.
 He is originally from Grand Rapids, Michigan, and attended Grand Rapids Public Schools (Ottawa Hills High School, Iroquois Middle School, Sherwood and Alger Elementary Schools).

 As a classical pianist interested in a degree in music education – and becoming a world-famous symphony conductor – Dr. Burt chose Indiana University (IU) for undergraduate studies because of their strong music program.
 Around the time he changed his major to secondary English education, he began getting involved on campus – at the suggestion of his campus mentors – and taking advantage of professional development opportunities (for example, orientation programs, admissions ambassador, resident life, Summer Research Opportunities Program).
 It was because of this growing involvement – and continued support from mentors (many of whom were graduate students) – that he learned about the field of Higher Education and Student Affairs.

 After earning a Bachelor’s of Science in secondary English education from IU, Dr. Burt pursued a Master’s degree in Educational Policy and Leadership Studies (with a concentration in Higher Education Administration) from the University of Maryland-College Park.
 It was during this time that he participated in a pivotal research experience with his faculty mentor.
 Not only did that experience help to retain him, that formative experience planted early seeds to his evolving career interest in becoming a professor, as well as provided early exposure to his research interests.